Thinking of renting a booth in a retail space? Have a booth already, but it needs a little something more? You’ve come

 Advertise your booth.

-This is a great idea that I have yet to employ myself, but thought it was worth mentioning.
-List your individual items for sale on Craig’s List, with the address listed of where the items can be seen.
+List your individual items for sale on FB Marketplace with the address listed of where the items can be seen.
 Facebook groups for selling your items are also a good place to advertise your pieces.

 So…still considering renting a booth?

 - If you are going to rent a space, be mindful of what it takes to recoup your investment.
 Know that making a profit will depend on your commitment to your space.
 If you will be making things for your space, be prepared for the time and effort it will take to keep it stocked.
 I did take a break at the Holidays so I could enjoy the season, but I knew my sales would suffer as a result.
 If you want to be successful, you need to be willing to put forth the effort.
 Try to always have something new for those repeat buyers and give them a reason to come back again and again.

 - Find out the lease terms in the spaces available to you.
 For my booth, I am on a month to month basis, so I only need to give 30 days notice prior to vacating.
 If this is the case for you, try it for a couple of months and see how it goes, but keep in mind that it will take time for your people to find you.
 Consider doing a couple of local craft markets where you can hand out business cards and let people know where they can find your booth.